message/iata/ES.md

 - This does not apply to:
 - nationals and residents of Andorra and Spain;
 - passengers in transit for less than 24 hours.
 3. Passengers must have a negative COVID-19 test taken at most 72 hours before arrival.
-Tests accepted are: RT-PCR, RT-LAMP and TMA.
+Tests accepted are: PCR, RT-LAMP, RT-PCR and TMA.
 The test result must be in English, French, German, Spanish or accompanied by a certified Spanish translation.
 - This does not apply to:
 - passengers younger than 6 years;
 - passengers arriving from Australia, China (People's Rep.), Hong Kong (SAR China), Korea (Rep.), Macao (SAR China), New Zealand, Rwanda, Singapore or Thailand;